mekkablue/Glyphs-Scripts/README.md

 * **Fix Math Operator Spacing:** Syncs widths and centers glyphs for +−×÷=≠±≈¬, optionally also lesser/greater symbols and asciicircum/asciitilde. *Needs Vanilla.*
 * **Freeze Placeholders:** In the current Edit tab, will change all inserted placeholders for the current glyph, thus 'freeze' the placeholders.
 * **Metrics Key Manager:** Batch apply metrics keys to the current font. *Needs Vanilla.*
+* **Monospace Checker:** Checks if all glyph widths in the frontmost font are actually monospaced.
+Reports in Macro Window and opens a tab with affected layers. *Needs Vanilla.*
 * **New Tab with all Figure Combinations:** Opens a new tab with all possible figure combos.
 Also outputs a string for copying into the Macro window, in case the opening of the tab fails.
 * **New Tab with Fraction Figure Combinations:** Opens an Edit tab with fraction figure combos for spacing and kerning.
 * **Remove Layer-Specific Metrics Keys:** Deletes left and right metrics keys specific to layers (==), in all layers of all selected glyphs.
 Also simplifies glyph metrics keys (i.e., turns "=H" into "H").